-Rattlesnake Gulch is a historic mining area north of Delta off Highway 50.
-It was private land which the BLM reacquired so it’s open to panning but can’t be claimed!
-The turnoff is between mile marker 61-63 and is marked well (Rattlesnake Gulch Rd 730).
-The old road down to the Gunnison River is in rough shape, high clearance vehicles only are advised.
+Rattlesnake Gulch is a historic area north of Delta off Highway 50.
+It was private (railroad) land which the BLM reacquired so it’s open to panning but can’t be claimed!
+The turnoff is between mile marker 60-61on Highway 50 and is marked well (Rattlesnake Gulch Rd 730).
+The old road down to the Gunnison River is not bad but once you turn left to drive upstream along the railroad tracks, it is in rough shape, high clearance vehicles only are advised.

-Years ago some pretty big holes were dug up on dry land around here, you’ll still see some of the diggings.
+Years ago some holes were dug up on dry land around here, you’ll still see some of the diggings.
 This led to BLM concerns so they increased restrictions on what we can do on this land.
 Disappointing but I’m very happy the creation of the National Conservation Area here included prospecting as an approved activity.
+They could easily have banned us altogether!

 Here’s what we are allowed to do, from the Dominguez-Escalante National Conservation Area Resource Management Plan p.
 47 (document p.
 97):